-Item Description TOE TASKalfa 2551ci - Data Security Kit (E) and FAX System (W) are installed.
-Server It is used as a mail server.
-(Mail Server) - PC with Windows Server 2003 SP1 - Mail server: Pmail Server Manager 1.91 Other than the above-described, the following developer testing tool is installed: - Network Capture Software: WireShark v1.8.10 Client PC-B It is used as TOE user client PC and FTP server.
-(It is also used as - PC with Windows 7 Professional SP1 FTP Server.) - Printer Driver: KX Driver v6.1.0826 - TWAIN Driver: KYOCERA TWAIN Driver v2.0.2507 - Web Browser: Internet Explorer 9.0 - Mail Client: Mozilla Thunderbird 24.0 - FTP Server: nekosogiFTPd v2.04+sslmod.dll Ver0.02b Other than the above-described, the following developer testing tools are installed: - Monitor Software: Tera Term Professional v4.82 - Web Analysis tool: Fiddler v2.4.5.6 - Network Capture Software: WireShark v1.8.10 Interface Converter A board to connect the developer interface inside the TOE - KYOCERA Document Solutions proprietary board Client PC-C It is connected to HDD analyzer and used to monitor data transferred to and from the internal HDD of the TOE. - PC with Windows 7 Professional SP1 - Monitor Software: Tera Term Professional v4.82 HDD Analyzer A device that analyzes data transferred to and from the internal HDD of the TOE. - SATA Command Monitor FAX machine It is used to send and receive FAX transmission to and from the TOE. - ECOSYS M6526cidn (The MFP manufactured by KYOCERA Document Solutions Inc.)
+Item Description

+TOE TASKalfa 6551ci, TASKalfa 7551ci

+- Data Security Kit (E) and FAX System (W) are installed.

+Server It is used as a mail server and FTP server.

+- PC with Windows Server 2003 SP1

+- Mail server: Pmail Server Manager 1.91

+- FTP server: FileZilla Server version 0.9.41 beta

+Other than the above-described, the following developer

+testing tool is installed:

+- Network Capture Software: WireShark v1.12.2

+Client PC-B It is used as TOE user client PC.

+- PC with Windows 7 Professional SP1

+- Printer Driver: KX Driver v6.1.0826

+- TWAIN Driver: KYOCERA TWAIN Driver v2.0.3305

+- Web Browser: Internet Explorer 9.0

+- Mail Client: Mozilla Thunderbird 31.3.0

+Other than the above-described, the following developer

+testing tools are installed:

+- Monitor Software: Tera Term Professional v4.78

+- Web Analysis tool: Fiddler v2.4.5.6

+- Network Capture Software: WireShark v1.12.2

+Interface Converter A board to connect the developer interface inside the TOE

+- KYOCERA Document Solutions proprietary board

+Client PC-C It is connected to HDD analyzer and used to monitor data

+transferred to and from the internal HDD of the TOE.

+- PC with Windows 7 Professional SP1

+- Monitor Software: Tera Term Professional v4.78

+HDD Analyzer A device that analyzes data transferred to and from the

+internal HDD of the TOE.

+- SATA Command Monitor

+FAX machine It is used to send and receive FAX transmission to and

+from the TOE.

+- ECOSYS FS-C2626MFP

+(The MFP manufactured by KYOCERA Document

+Solutions Inc.)

 FAX Tester Super G3 Facsimile Tester corresponding to ITU-T

 recommendation

 - Super G3 Facsimile Tester AFT-336N

 PSTN Simulator A device that performs a pseudo operation as public line

-- X4008 Switch Simulator (AD SYSTEMS)
+- X4108 Switch Simulator (AD SYSTEMS)

 Client PC-A It is used to confirm a function to prevent unauthorized

 access via public line.

 - PC with Windows 7 Professional SP1

-The TOE used in the developer testing is "TASKalfa 2551ci" and is the same TOE as described in TOE identification of Chapter 2.
+The TOEs used in the developer testing are all MFP models which have names starting with "TASKalfa" and ending with "ci," and are the same TOEs as described in TOE identification of Chapter 2.

-Table 7-2 shows the relation between MFP model used in the developer testing and other models of the TOE.
+Table 7-2 shows the relation between MFP models used in the developer testing and other models of the TOE.
 The products listed in the same row are the same models but have different product names.
 It is considered that the configuration of the developer testing includes all of the TOEs identified.